Auto Transcript

 If you upgrade your phone, do you expect that to be worse than the one you just had?

 Literally, God has been preparing for you good things that you can’t even dream of now.
+Everything will be better in every way.

-That’s the cheap stuff.
+These passing lusts, John is telling us here, friends, that is the cheap stuff.
 That is simply not good enough for people like you who will live forever.
-It’s not good enough for you.
 Don’t settle for them.
 They’re disposable trinkets.

 These are things of the world which are passing away.
 They are temporary and they won’t satisfy you the way you think.